-But then you realize that to get people to your site, you need to network with other bloggers in your niche, get involved in social media, learn a little about search engine optimization, integrate an email newsletter so you can reach those folks who discovered you site and want to learn more … the list keeps on going.
+But then you realize that to get people to your site, you need to network with other bloggers in your niche, get involved in social media, learn a little about search engine optimization, and integrate an email newsletter so you can reach those folks who discovered your site and want to learn more … the list keeps on going.

-Much like chess, it seems simple and straightforward until you dig into it.
+It seems simple and straightforward until you dig into it.

 If your blog succeeds, it is scalable.
 Your blog will earn money while you sleep because it’s a storefront that never closes.
 You can use that stream of income to build up your investments, and maybe you can sell it one day for a nice balloon payment that changes your financial trajectory.

 Can Good Turn to Great?